heystevegray/aws-cloud-practitioner-notes/README.md

 Policy-based management for multiple AWS accounts. | [Source](https://aws.amazon.com/organizations/?nc2=type_a)

 AWS Organizations helps you centrally govern your environment as you grow and scale your workloads on AWS.

+### Managing organizational units (OUs)

+You can use organizational units (OUs) to group accounts together to administer as a single unit. | [Source](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_ous.html)

+For example, you can attach a policy-based control to an OU, and all accounts within the OU automatically inherit the policy.

 # Developer Tools